SimonGenin/hadron-docs/src/json-provider.md

 ```

 * `paths` - array of strings which contains paths to files
-* `extensions` - array of strings which contains extensions of files from which you want to build an JSON object
+* `extensions` - array of strings which contains extensions of files out of which which you want to build a JSON object

-For example, having directory with the following structure:
+For example, consider a directory with the following structure:

 ![Directory structure](img/routing.png)

-To find all files in `./routing` and its sub-directories with extension `config.js` you can use following code:
+To find all files in `./routing` and its sub-directories with the extension `config.js` you can use the following code:

 ```javascript
 jsonProvider(['./routing/**/*'], ['config.js'])